Tutorial: Implementing JSON parsing (Rust)

 You can check JavaScript's behavior in your browser console (F12 to open the console in most browsers).

-In addition to the code above, check this to see how many bytes are in these strings.
+The TextEncoder Web API can be used to check this to see how many bytes are in these strings.

 console.log(new TextEncoder().encode('🦀🦀🦀').length) // 12